-The first Training of Trainers on Domestic Violence under Pillar 4 of the Spotlight Initiative in Jamaica commenced on Monday June 19 at the National Police College of Jamaica.
 Twenty-five corporals and sergeants will benefit from a 5-week course to enable them to deliver training to their respective divisions on domestic violence prevention and response.

-Speaking at the opening ceremony of the course, Mrs. Elizabeth Talbert, UNFPA Representative and Director of the Sub-Regional Office for the Caribbean, encouraged trainees to actively participate in the course and share their experiences dealing with domestic violence.
+Speaking at the opening ceremony of the course on June 19, Mrs. Elizabeth Talbert, UNFPA Representative and Director of the Sub-Regional Office for the Caribbean, encouraged trainees to actively participate in the course and share their experiences dealing with domestic violence.
 She also urged them to learn as much as they can so that they are equipped and ready to teach their colleagues about how to deal with such cases.
 Director Talbert extended special thanks to the team of the Community Safety and Security Branch of the Jamaica Constabulary Force for their support with this activity under the leadership of Assistant Commissioner (ACP) Charmaine Shand and Deputy Superintendent Jacqueline Dillon.

 Superintendent Marlene Christie, who represented ACP Merrick Watson (Acting Director of the College), expressed thanks to UNFPA for partnering with the Jamaica Constabulary Force on this training course.
 In her message to the trainees, she reminded them of their role to make a difference in society and she encouraged them to learn as much as possible in order to be the agents of change that they were called to be.